You may say we are dreamers

 Our approach combines Density Functional Theory (DFT), Monte Carlo simulations, and Machine Learning (ML) to predict material properties from electronic structure—bridging atomic-scale behaviour with macroscopic functionality.
 By linking fundamental theory with experimentally relevant outcomes, we predict material behaviour before synthesis, reducing trial-and-error and accelerating discovery.

-Energy Materials by Design – Identifying electronic-structure control variables that govern catalytic, magnetic, and electronic functionality in itinerant systems.
+Energy Materials by Design Which electronic-structure variables actually control catalytic, magnetic, and electronic function in itinerant systems?

-Interpretable Machine Learning – Developing physics-informed ML models that discover materials while preserving the insight that makes predictions transferable.
+Interpretable Machine Learning Physics-informed ML that discovers materials while preserving the mechanistic insight that makes predictions transferable.